Canoeing The French River From Top To Bottom:

 - We went down the main channel on the south side of Okikendawt Island after doing the 580-meter Portage Channel portage and the Cradle Rapids portage.
 I planned on checking out the pictograph at Cradle Rapids.

 - We went down the south side of Eighteen Mile Island so we could experience the half-dozen sets of rapids in the Five Mile Rapids section.
-Also, the North Channel has quite a few more cottages along its shore and when paddling, fewer cottages is always better.
+Also, the North Channel has quite a few more cottages along its shore and when canoe tripping, fewer cottages is always better!

 What We Ended Up Paddling: